droidian/porting-guide/debugging-tips.md

 ### Devtools

-Stable Droidian releases require the installation of the devtools feature bundle to get useful tools to aid debugging, including an SSH server and tools required to expose it via RNDIS.
+Snapshot Droidian releases require the installation of the devtools feature bundle to get useful tools to aid debugging, including an SSH server and tools required to expose it via RNDIS.